lkesteloot/unsong/unsong.md

 Well, that upped the ante.
 There was no such thing as a Name that turned you invisible.
 If there was, she was pretty sure the military would be using it instead of marching entire visible battalions against the enemy like a sucker.

 Some said there were angels who knew secret Names.
 Some said the Comet King had known every Name that was or would ever be.
 Some even said that UNSONG was sitting on a giant stockpile of Names that it kept for its own exclusive use.
 And then there were always random kabbalists who got lucky, like the time she discovered SCABMOM.
-But for somebody to be sitting on the secret of invisibility…
+But for somebody to be sitting on the secret of invisibility...

 Was it a trap?
 The obvious point in favor was that they were asking her to pretty much walk in to an UNSONG headquarters unarmed with an incredibly valuable magical artifact.
 The obvious point against was that whoever was laying the trap already knew where she was and already had Sarah, making the charade a total waste of their time.